seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab08-Deploy-Container-Instances/LabExercise-2.md

 # Instructions

-## Exercise 2: Deploy a multi-container group using a YAML file
+## Exercise 2: Deploy Azure Container instance using a YAML file

-In this exercise, you are going to deploy a multi container group by using YAML file and review the functionalities of it.
+In this exercise, you are going to deploy an Azure Container instance by using YAML file and review the functionalities of it.

 In this Exercise, you will have: